 Nicola developed an interest in early years and managed a pre-school setting for many years.
 During this time, she wrote articles for “Practical Pre-school” magazine, joined Local Authority working parties, ran courses and was invited to contribute to the “National Primary Strategies”.
 Nicola undertook her MA in Early Childhood and researched ways of supporting children who are socially withdrawn.
 Her research included gathering evidence on comparative approaches to early years education and care.
 A visit to Reggio Emilia, Italy, inspired her to consider the importance of the environment on learning.

-In September 2012 Nicola took up a post within the Institute of Education with professional expertise in the field of parenting and families.
-She became a Fellow of The Higher Education Academy in 2014 and is also a member of the University of Worcester, Institute of Education Ethics Committee.
+In September 2012 Nicola took up a post within the School of Education with professional expertise in the field of parenting and families.
+She became a Fellow of The Higher Education Academy in 2014.

-In 2018 Nicola took on the role of course leader for the BA in Early Childhood (Professional Practice).
+In 2017 Nicola became a Course Leader in the Department for Children and Families.
 She is committed to ensuring that students have a fulfilling experience as they prepare for work with children and families.

 Teaching & Research